juakali-networks/rdisc/README.md

 #
-# ICMPv4 Router Solicitation Protocol and ICMPv4 Router Adverisement Protocol
+# ICMPv4 Router Solicitation Protocol and ICMPv4 Router Advertisement Protocol
 #

 This is the linux implementation of the ICMPv4 Router Solicitation Protocol and the ICMPv4 Router Adverisement Protocol (RFC1256) using the C programming language.